🏈 2026 Season kicks off August 3rd β€” Still want to join? Contact David Harrison! 🏈

 Love of the Game

 Football is an amazing game that generations of youth players have loved playing.
-Give your player the opportunity to fall in love with the game!
+Give your player the chance to be active outdoors, build lifelong friendships, and fall in love with the game.

 ⚑